 - Parent Flat

-- Book Exchange Programme
+- Book Exchange program

 - Offices of the Head of Boarding and Deputy Head of Boarding

-In the centre is an office, a small recreation area, and a small kitchenette for the girls
+In the centre is an office, a small recreation area, and a small kitchenette for the girls.

 Our wings are organised like a family home, with girls from different age groups living together.
-This helps to broaden friendships and increase the impact of the peer support programmes offered within the boarding house.
+This helps to broaden friendships and increase the impact of the peer support programs offered within the boarding house.

 The food is truly one of the highlights of our students’ time at St Mary’s.
 Our in-house Head Chef provides a healthy, balanced diet, and input is regularly sought from the student body and parents about meal options.
 Menus are designed on a rotational basis and are sent home to parents each term.

 In addition to hot items and cereals, students can make their own muesli in the morning from the muesli bar.
-Morning tea and lunch are eaten outside in the landscaped grounds and afternoon tea is served in the recently renovated courtyard.
+Morning tea and lunch are eaten outside in the landscaped grounds and afternoon tea is served in the courtyard.

-Dinner always includes a range of salads and a hot vegetarian option, and once per term, the boarding house hosts a fun, themed dinner where we all eat together to celebrate the sense of community well known in boarding.
+Dinner always includes a range of salads and a hot vegetarian option, and once per term, the boarding house hosts a fun, themed dinner where we all eat together to celebrate the sense of community well-known in boarding.